Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Planning and Learning with Approximate Common Information

 \subsection{Statistically (quasi-)efficient learning}

-Until now, we have been assuming the full knowledge of the model $\cG$ (the transition kernel, observation emission, and reward functions).
-In this full-information setting, we are able to construct some model $\cM$ to approximate the true $\cG$ according to the conditions we identified in Definition \ref{def:ais}.
+Until now, we have been assuming the full knowledge of the model $\cG$ (the transition kernel, emission, and reward functions).
+In this full-information setting, we are able to construct some model $\cM$ to approximate the true model $\cG$ according to the conditions we identified in Definition \ref{def:ais}.
 However, when we only have access to the samples drawn from the POSG $\cG$, it is difficult to directly construct such a model $\cM$ due to the lack of the model specification.
-To address this issue, the solution is to construct a specific expected approximate common information model {that depends on the policies that generate the data for such a construction, which can be denoted by} $\Tilde{\cM}(\pi^{1:H})$. {For such a model, one} could simulate and sample by running policies $\pi^{1:H}$ in the true model $\cG$.
-To introduce such a model $\Tilde{\cM}(\pi^{1:H})$, we have the following formal definition.
+To address this issue, we propose to construct a specific expected approximate common information model that \emph{depends on the policies $\pi^{1:H}$ that generate the data for such a construction, which is denoted by} $\Tilde{\cM}(\pi^{1:H})$.
+For such a model, one could \emph{simulate} and \emph{sample} by running policies $\pi^{1:H}$ in the true model $\cG$. {The choice of $\pi^{1:H}$ will be specified later {to ensure $\tilde{\cM}(\pi^{1:H})$ to be a good approximation of $\cG$}}.